 As cybersecurity threats evolve, our understanding of those threats must change—as should our knowledge of all the potential risks, and how to respond appropriately.
-To help tech companies accelerate their cyber resilience, CompTIA has launched the CompTIA Information Sharing and Analysis Organization (ISAO), an initiative that analyzes the latest cybersecurity threats and provides actionable threat intelligence to its members.
+To help tech companies accelerate their cyber resilience, the CompTIA Community Information Sharing and Analysis Organization (ISAO) provides threat intelligence updates and analysis on the latest cybersecurity threats as well as actionable steps and responses to its members.

 Membership in an ISAO helps protect our businesses, customers, and the tech industry.
 Members gain access to insight and information on the latest and biggest cyber risks as well as prescriptive, actionable steps to respond.
 But what exactly does joining an ISAO entail?
 Why is it important?
 And how can you benefit?
 We’ve got the answers to those questions—and more.

-After reviewing the ISAO FAQ, you can click to learn more about the CompTIA ISAO or contact us at [email protected] for additional information.
-Or, if you want to read more about how joining the CompTIA ISAO can benefit your tech firm, visit CompTIA ISAO 101.
+After reviewing this ISAO FAQ, you can click to learn more about the CompTIA Community ISAO or contact us at [email protected] for additional information.
+Or, if you want to read more about how joining the CompTIA Community ISAO can benefit your tech firm, visit CompTIA Community ISAO 101.

 ISAO Frequently Asked Questions